 Remove Apache HTTP

-The apt remove command can be used to uninstall Apache from your system.
-This command not only uninstalls Apache but also removes any unused dependencies that were installed alongside it:
+Finally, the apt remove command can be used to uninstall Apache from your system.
+Moreover, this command not only uninstalls Apache but also removes any unused dependencies that were installed alongside it:

 sudo apt remove apache2